damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ## Working remotely<a name="working-remotely"></a>

-Working remotely has a lot of advantages, but also a couple of disadvantages.
+Working remotely has a lot of advantages, but also a couple of challenges.
-The goal of this section is to provide information and tips to maximize the advantages and make you aware on the disadvantages.
+The goal of this section is to provide information and tips to maximize the advantages and make you aware of the challenges and provide tips on how to deal with them.

 Probably the biggest advantage of working remotely and asynchronous is the flexibility it provides.
-This makes it easy to combine with your personal life although it might be difficult to balance it with your personal life.
+This makes it easy to ***combine*** work with your personal life although it might be difficult to find the right ***balance***.
 This can be mitigated by either explicitly planning your time off or plan when you do work.
 When you don't work it is recommended to make yourself unavailable by turning off RocketChat and closing down your email client.
+Coworkers should allow this to work by abiding by the [communication guidelines][async-communication].

 If you worked at an office before, now you lack a default group to go out to lunch with.
 To look at it from a different perspective, now you can select who you lunch with and who you do not lunch with.
-Haven't spoken to a good friend in while?
+Haven't spoken to a good friend in a while?
 Now you can have lunch together.

 ## Tools and Tips<a name="tools"></a>